 \FloatBarrier

 \FloatBarrier

-\subsection{Computation time}
+\subsection{Computation Time}

 Figure \ref{fig:time_90} shows the log computation time for all imputation methods, as well as CDA and CCA, with 90\% missingness.
 Figure \ref{fig:time_50} shows the log computation time with 50\% missingness.
-Note that the computation times reported here include the computations of both the model fitting and the imputation model.
+Note that the computation times reported here capture both imputation and model fitting.
 It can be observed that CCA has the lowest computation time across all plots, since it constitutes a reduction in the amount of observations in the training data.
 By comparing MI with mMI, and MF with mMF, it can be observed that meta-level imputation is faster than base-level imputation.
-This is particularly noticeable when the view to be imputed is large (i.e. when $V_4$ is missing), when MF is the slowest method by a large margin. cvPMM is considerably slower than mPMM, and is the slowest method when the view to be imputed is small (i.e. when $V_1$ is missing).
+This is particularly noticeable when the view to be imputed is large (i.e., when $V_4$ is missing), when MF is the slowest method by a large margin. cvPMM is considerably slower than mPMM, and is the slowest method when the view to be imputed is small (i.e., when $V_1$ is missing).